We get asked two questions a lot: what is an earthquake forecast and why do I need to know about them?

 What is important is having a general indication of what we can expect and figuring out how to live around the possibility of another large earthquake - either as part of the current earthquake sequence, or a separate one (we live smack bang on the top of a tectonic plate boundary, so getting big earthquakes every now and then is not surprising).
 The best thing we can do is take a few steps to help ourselves and to be prepared.

 As fascinating as they are, earthquakes can be really scary for some people.
 Even if you are not that disturbed by the earthquakes themselves, just constantly getting a fright every time an aftershock arrives can be enough to rattle your nerves.
 Or you may just be plain scared of them, and it is normal to be scared of something that is scary.
 If you are anxious about earthquakes and this is affecting your ability to go about your daily life the All Right?
 Hotline (0800-777-846) is a great resource where you can talk about any anxieties or concerns that you have.
 Remember to also seek support with friends and family, to take time out to do things you enjoy, and to do things to help others - these are all known to help you feel better during stressful times.

-If you want more advice on how to prepare your household, you can follow the Ministry of Civil Defence & Emergency Management on Twitter and Facebook for the latest earthquake and tsunami preparedness information.
+If you want more advice on how to prepare your household, you can follow the National Emergency Management Agency on Twitter and Facebook for the latest earthquake and tsunami preparedness information.
 EQC also have a great guide to Quake Safe your home, and you can also follow your local Civil Defence Emergency Management Group.
 EQC also have a great guide to Quake Safe your home.
 You can also follow your regional Civil Defence Emergency Management Groups.